Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

-\textbf{Evaluation Metrics.} We followed the evaluation metrics defined by \citet{yanspace} to assess the performance of the methods.
+We followed the evaluation metrics defined by \citet{yanspace} to assess the performance of the methods.
 The following metrics were employed: (1) \textbf{Frobenius norm (Fnorm)} is used to measure the difference between the predicted tensor and the label tensor, which is the square root of the sum of the squares of all elements in a tensor.
-Fnorm is widely used in various regression tasks.
 (2) \textbf{Error within threshold (EwT)} is determined by the ratio of the Fnorm between the predicted tensor and the ground truth tensor to the Fnorm of the ground truth tensor.
 This ratio can be expressed as ${{||{y_{pred}} - {y_{label}}|{|_F}} \mathord{\left/ {\vphantom {{||{y_{pred}} - {y_{label}}|{|_F}} {||{y_{label}}|{|_F}}}} \right. \kern-\nulldelimiterspace} {||{y_{label}}|{|_F}}}$, where ${||\cdot|{|_F}}$ is Fnorm, and $y_{label}$ and $y_{pred}$ represent the ground truth and predicted values, respectively.
 For instance, EwT 25\% indicates that the proportion of predicted samples with this ratio is below 25\%.
 Higher values of EwT signify better prediction quality.
 In our experiments, we utilized several thresholds for EwT: EwT 25\%, EwT 10\%, and EwT 5\%.